tillbiskup/labinform-datasafe/docs/concepts.rst

 A note on the term "persistent identifier": Some people think that only IDs issued by a public organisation are truly persistent.
 However, this is a quite narrow view, and even the organisations behind DOI, ARK, ORCID, ISBN, or whatever else are not old enough to prove actually persistent.
 Furthermore, persistent basically means that the identifier will not change, and that you are able to deduce which resource it once pointed to, even if the resource is long gone.

+For more details, see the :mod:`datasafe.loi` module documentation.

 Client-server architecture
 ==========================